learnk8s/learnk8s.io/src/yaml-validation/content.md

 ## Kubeval

-The main premise of [kubeval](https://www.kubeval.com/) is that any interaction with Kubernetes goes via its REST API.
+The premise of [kubeval](https://www.kubeval.com/) is that any interaction with Kubernetes goes via its REST API.

 Hence, you can use the API schema to validate whether a given YAML input conforms to the schema.

 _Let's have a look at an example._

-You can install Kubeval for your operating system following the [instructions on the project website](https://www.kubeval.com/installation/).
+You can follow the [instructions on the project website](https://www.kubeval.com/installation/) to install kubeval.

 > As of this writing, the latest release is 0.15.0.

-Once installed, let's try and run it specifying the manifest discussed earlier:
+Once installed, let's run it with the manifest discussed earlier:

 ```terminal|command=1|title=bash
 kubeval base-valid.yaml